-Another way of viewing the distinction among the satisfaction, optimization, and inference frameworks is in terms of solution verification.
-For an SAT instance, it is simple to check that an assignment is indeed satisfying, and given such an assignment, we can immediately conclude that a formula is satisfiable (although proving that a formula is not satisfiable can be more difficult).
+Another way of viewing the distinction between the satisfaction, optimization, and inference frameworks, is in terms of solution verification.
+For a SAT instance, it is simple to check that an assignment is indeed satisfying - and given such an assignment, we can immediately conclude that a formula is satisfiable (although proving that a formula is not satisfiable can be more difficult).
 For MAP, given a state of the model, there is no easy way in general to tell whether that state is an optimum.
-However, given two states, we can say which one is "better" by calculating and comparing the objective function, the unnormalized joint probability, at each state.
-Thus, in MAP, there is an easily obtained total ordering of possible solutions in which the "true" solution is maximal.
+However, given two states, we can say which one is "better" by calculating and comparing the objective function - the unnormalized joint probability - at each state.
+Thus, in MAP there is an easily obtained total ordering of possible solutions in which the "true" solution is maximal.
 For MI, given two sets of univariate marginals, there is apparently no easy way to tell which one is better.
-But if we are given two approximate MI algorithms, each of which can be queried for conditioned marginals, then we may create a score as described in Eaton (2011) that provides an indicator of the better approximation.
+But if we are given two approximate MI algorithms, each of which can be queried for conditioned marginals, then we may create a "score" as described in Eaton (2011) which provides an indicator of the better approximation.
 Although such a score is deterministic and is guaranteed to favor exact inference, the ordering it induces on approximations may contain cycles.
 This complication is absent from the simpler MAP setting.
-Thus, we see that solution verification becomes progressively more difficult in the satisfaction, optimization, and inference frameworks, respectively.
+Thus we see that solution verification becomes progressively more difficult in the satisfaction, optimization, and inference frameworks, respectively.

 We have described how each of the three computational frameworks is able, to a certain extent, to express problems in the preceding frameworks.
-We might imagine that successively more powerful algorithms can be built on each of the frameworks in turn.
+We might imagine that successively more powerful algorithms can be built upon each of the frameworks in turn.
 This hypothesis has some rough empirical support.
-For instance, state-of-the-art algorithms for satisfaction are based on techniques from optimization (such as GSAT or WalkSAT; see Selman, Levesque, & Mitchell, 1992) and, more recently, from inference (such as survey propagation; see Braunstein, Mezard, & Zecchina, 2005).
+For instance, state of the art algorithms for satisfaction are based on techniques from optimization (such as GSAT or WalkSAT, see Selman et al. (1992)) and, more recently, from inference (such as Survey Propagation, see Braunstein et al. (2005)).

-2.2 Marginal Inference on Specialized Graphs.
+2.2 Marginal inference on specialized graphs

 When defining new marginal inference algorithms, it is sometimes useful or necessary to impose restrictions such as "binary" or "pairwise" or "planar" on aspects of the input models.
 Recall that our goal is to simplify the choice and interpretation of such restrictions by characterizing the ways in which general models may be transformed into each of these classes.
 Here we give a review of some of the more prominent occurrences of restricted model classes in the literature on marginal inference.

-The first published example of what is now called belief propagation (BP), presented by Gallager (1962), was defined on binary factor graphs (i.e., graphs where all variables are binary) with parity-check factors.
-The BP formulation of Pearl (1982) originally used tree-structured causal (Bayesian) networks, and later loopy causal networks (Pearl, 1988).
-However, BP is easily generalized to arbitrary factor graphs (Kschischang, Frey, & Loeliger, 2001).
+The first published example of what is now called Belief Propagation (BP), presented by Gallager (Gallager, 1962), was defined on binary factor graphs (i.e. graphs where all variables are binary) with parity-check factors.
+The BP formulation of Pearl (Pearl, 1982) originally used tree-structured causal (Bayesian) networks, and later loopy causal networks (Pearl, 1988).
+However, BP is easily generalized to arbitrary factor graphs (Kschischang et al., 2001).

-The BP algorithm is sometimes specified on pairwise factor graphs, for pedagogical reasons (Yedidia, Freeman, & Weiss, 2001b) or for suitability to a parent algorithm (Wainwright, Jaakkola, & Willsky, 2002).
-It is straightforward to reduce general factor graphs to pairwise form (see theorem 4) and BP is actually invariant under such reductions.
+The BP algorithm is sometimes specified on pairwise factor graphs, for pedagogical reasons (Yedidia et al., 2001b) or for suitability to a parent algorithm (Wainwright et al., 2002).
+It is straightforward to reduce general factor graphs to pairwise form (Theorem 4) and BP is actually invariant under such reductions.